1Iman/github-interview/index.md

 _`Project scope defines the boundaries of a project.
 Think of the scope as an imaginary box that will enclose all the project elements/activities.
 Scope answers questions including what will be done, what won’t be done, and what the result will look like.`_
     * Migrate existing functionality and content from SharePoint On-Prem to SharePoint Online and improve functionality where possible using SharePoint Online tools.
     * Verify user roles for SharePoint sites are appropriate based on principle of least privilege.
-    * CPChem’s SharePoint team does not anticipate substantive changes required to existing SharePoint site structure/hierarchy
+    * CPChem’s SharePoint team does not anticipate substantive changes required to existing SharePoint site structure/hierarchy.
     * Training T&L users on SharePoint Online is not within scope although we do encourage T&L members to attend a training session.
 Synchronous and asynchronous trainings are available to CPChem employees.
-    * Enhance site security (compared to T&L’s existing SharePoint On-Prem sites) where possible
+    * Enhance site security (compared to T&L’s existing SharePoint On-Prem sites) where possible.
 3. High-Level Requirements\
 _`Describe how this project came about, who is involved, and the purpose.`_\
 The migration project must include the following:
-    * Demonstrate to T&L that the migration will not adversely impact day-to-day operations during migration nor result in any loss of data
+    * Demonstrate to T&L that the migration will not adversely impact day-to-day operations during migration nor result in any loss of data.
-    * T&L’s workflow must not be negatively impacted after migration is complete (necessary tasks should not become more difficult)
+    * T&L’s workflow must not be negatively impacted after migration is complete (necessary tasks should not become more difficult).
     * The integrity of existing content included in the migration must be maintained.
 4. Deliverables\
 _`Project deliverables refer to all the outputs - tangible or intangible - that are submitted within the scope of a project.`_